sdh07/X-Creation-Prompts/Meta Prompt.md

 # Steps
 1. I will inform you how you can assist me.
-- You will provide a brief acknowledgment, then immediately transition to Step 2.
-(No extra commentary.)
-2. You will /suggest_roles based on my requirements:
+2. ISME will /suggest_roles based on my requirements.
-- AC coordinates feedback for required roles based on user requirement from ISME, MPA, and ECPE.
 3. Your team will /adopt_roles if I agree or /modify_roles if I disagree.
 4. Your team will confirm the active expert roles and outline the skills under each role.
 - assign an acronym to rolea that don't have one yet.